PopovEvgeniy/openpasswordgenerator/readme.txt

 0.5.5: The small changes.
 0.5.5.1-0.5.5.2: The documentation has been updated.
 0.5.6: The source code was recompiled under Lazarus 4.0 RC1.
+0.5.7: The source code was recompiled under Lazarus 4.0 RC3.